eclipse-tractusx/tractusx-edc/docs/development/decision-records/2026-01-06_service_retrieval_from_did_document/README.md

 The default implementation will detect DIDs and map them to themselves.
 A second extension will allow to handle BPNLs and map them to the DID using the BDRS client.

-The second input parameter `knowns` allows to add already known connector endpoints, so that also for such them the version discovery can be executed and the right management api parameters are determined.
+The second input parameter `knowns` is optional and allows to add already known connector endpoints, so that also for such them the version discovery can be executed and the right management api parameters are determined.

 Consequently, the response has a body like this: